Lucasmasclee/OptimalFitnessWebsite/README.md

 # Optimal Fitness Website

-A simple, modern landing page for Optimal Fitness built with HTML and CSS.
+A simple, modern landing page for Optimal Fitness built with HTML and CSS, deployed as a web service on Render.

 ## Features